American Greetings: American Greetings

 Sapirstein Greeting Card Co. was renamed in 1938 to American Greetings Publishers.
 In 1939, the firm first issued the Forget-Me-Not card line.
 Irving and his brothers changed their last name to Stone in the 1940s.
 American Greeting Publishers was incorporated in 1944.
 John Sands Pty.
 Ltd. of Sydney, Australia and the company signed a licensing agreement, the firm's first, in 1949.

 The company changed its name to American Greetings Corporation as the company went public in 1952, issuing 200,000 shares.
 The funds raised were earmarked for acquisitions and expansion.
 In 1956, American Greetings formed Carlton Cards, Ltd., a Canadian subsidiary.
 Also that year, the Hi Brows humor studio card line was launched.

 In July 1957, the company moved its headquarters to One American Road, Brooklyn, Ohio.
 In 1958, American Greetings went public.
 Jacob Sapirstein became chairman of the board while Irving assumed the company's president post in 1960.
-In Forest City, North Carolina, the company build a cabinet manufacturing plant in 1960.
+In Forest City, North Carolina, the company built a cabinet manufacturing plant in 1960.
 A Mexican subsidiary in Mexico City was set up in 1969.
 In 1971, a retail subsidiary was formed called Summit Corporation, later called Carlton Cards Retail, Inc.

 Holly Hobbie premiered in 1967 as a line of greeting cards by American Greetings.
-The character's public appeal lead to the formation of Those Characters From Cleveland, Inc. Sale the next year topped $100 million.
+The character's public appeal lead to the formation of Those Characters From Cleveland Inc. Sale the next year topped $100 million.
 In 1972, the company introduced Ziggy, created by Tom Wilson, which soon had a newspaper cartoon strip generating additional income.
-By 1977, Holly Hobbie became one of the top female licensed character in the world.
+By 1977, Holly Hobbie became one of the top female licensed characters in the world.

 Morry Weiss, Irving's son-in-law, and Irving Stone in 1978 were appointed president and chairman & CEO, respectively.
-Also in 1978, the corporation set up two new subsidiaries Plus Mark, Inc. and A.G.
+Also that year, the corporation set up two new subsidiaries Plus Mark, Inc. and A.G.
 Industries, Inc. Plus Mark was formed to manufacture Christmas gift wrap, boxed cards, and accessories.
 A.G.
 Industries was a display fixture manufacturer.
 American Greeting had seen itself as a mass-marketer and was serving pharmacies, variety stores, discount stores, and supermarkets with low cost cards.
 Meanwhile, Hallmark Cards ignored the mass market outlets until 1959 with issuance of its Ambassador card line.
 The company then used its licensing revenue on national advertising and other efforts to gain market share from 1981 to 1985.
 While they had a net income increase of 613 percent over ten years, Hallmark still maintained its market share.
 Gibson Greetings started a price war in 1986 and ended in 1987 which had the three major greeting card companies taking a loss.
 With a drop in licensing revenue, American took until 1989 to recover.